 The short-legged version, Mil-10K, was also used for developing oil fields and has a lift capacity of a couple of tonnes higher than the standard variant.
 It also had a load observer station beneath the fuselage.[tabs] [tab title=”Mi-10 Image 1″]

 [/tab] [tab title=”Mi-10 Image 2″]

 [/tab] [tab title=”Mi-10 Image 3″]

 [/tab] [tab title=”Mi-10K Image 1″]

 As vehicle and missile systems weight grew, especially the UR-500 and SS-8 ICBM’s, the need for even heavier lift helicopters resulted in a number of alternatives to the single rotor design.
 The V-12(Mi-12) and V-16(Vi-16) were developed with a side by side rotor arrangement, with the V-16 having a rotor at the front of the fuselage.
 The V-12 had the same cargo hold dimensions as the AN-22 transport aircraft (approximately 28m x 4m x 4m) and used two Mil 6 engine and transmission systems mounted at the end of each inverse tapered externally supported wing.

-Despite initial success, only two prototypes of the V-12 were build and it failed to enter production, the V-16 was also cancelled.
+Despite initial success, only two prototypes of the V-12 built and it failed to enter production, the V-16 was also canceled.

 The Strategic Rocket Forces had by then started to gain greater experience with railway mounted systems, engine development and the death of the designer meant that work was ceased, fewer AN-22’s were also ordered due to a similar change in ballistic missile transport requirements.